tilkinsc/tilkinsc.github.io/README.md

 **Recruiters:** Feel free to send me an offer at `ctilkins@mail.com` in English detailing the job.
 Ask me for my resume.
 I am willing to relocate.
 Ready to work immediately.
 Will work fully remote.
-Please ask before using my email to referral me.
+Please ask before using my email to refer me to other recruiters.
 If a requirement of the job is not met, I am willing to put full effort into practicing and learning the language.
 I am well aware of the languages I don't know and their intended usage and can even tell you why they exist.

 ## Credible Projects